earthly/website/blog/_posts/2022-10-04-build-real-time-comm-app.md

 ```

-Depending on the `type` of the message that the backend sends, the client calls either the `join_group_handler` or the `leave_group_handler `.
+Depending on the `type` of the message that the backend sends, the client calls either the `join_group_handler` or the `leave_group_handler`.
 These handlers update the UI of the page.

 ### Group Messaging

 The next step now is to create a consumer that will allow the users to send and receive messages in the group.

 The consumer class you created earlier in the server side uses a synchronous approach.
 It can only communicate with the client API.
-In order to create a chat room where multiple users can post and receive messages, we’ll need to create a consumer class that can communicate with multiple other instance of the consumer class.
+In order to create a chat room where multiple users can post and receive messages, we'll need to create a consumer class that can communicate with multiple other instance of the consumer class.
 All these same instances have to be in the same channel layer group.

 #### Channel Layer Groups

 The channel layer group is like a broadcast system that allows you to perform operations on the consumers that are in the same group.
 You can add a consumer instance to the channel layer group, you can remove a consumer instance and you can broadcast to the consumer instances in the same group.
 You need to configure `channel_layers` in the `settings.py` file via the `CHANNEL_LAYERS` configuration before you can use it.